FassihHaroon/FassihHaroon/README.md

-- 👋 Hi, I’m @FassihHaroon, CS Senior @ FAST.
-Actively searching for jobs and projects related to AI/ML, Web.
+-CS Senior @ FAST.
+AI/ML, Software Developer, App/Web.

 <!---
 FassihHaroon/FassihHaroon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.